gpavana/GCD-of-two-numbers/README.md

 ## Program:
 ```
-/*
-Program to find the gcd of two number using function.
+##Program to find the gcd of two number using function.
-Developed by: PAVANA G
+##Developed by: PAVANA G
-RegisterNumber: 212222230105
+##RegisterNumber: 212222230105
-*/

 def gcd():
     a=int(input())
     b=int(input())